Moving to Utah County or Salt Lake County in 2026? What Every Relocating Family Should Know First | Kat Ashby

 Here's how it shows up in everyday life:

-- Sundays feel different.
+• Sundays feel different.
 Many locally-owned businesses close on Sundays.
 National chains are open, but the rhythm of Sunday in Utah County is genuinely quieter than in most American cities.

-I encourage everyone to visit neighborhoods they're considering, spend time there on a weekday and a weekend, and get a real feel for the community before making a decision.
+The clients I've worked with from Italy, France, and Brazil have all built real, meaningful connections here.
+The families who thrive are the ones who came in curious and open.
+I encourage everyone to visit neighborhoods they're considering, spend time there on a weekday and a weekend, and get a real feel for the community before deciding.
 That's good advice anywhere — and especially here.

 4. The Housing Market Has Some Utah-Specific Rules You Need to Know

 People relocating from expensive coastal markets often land here feeling like everything is affordable — and relative to San Francisco or New York, it is.
-But there are some Utah-specific things that catch people completely off guard.
+But there are Utah-specific things that catch people completely off guard.

 Utah is a non-disclosure state.
-Individual home sale prices are not public record here.
-That means Zillow, Redfin, and other automated tools have less accurate data in Utah than in most states.
-You cannot look up what your neighbor's home sold for.
-If you're making decisions about home values based on Zestimate, you're working with incomplete information.
-You need a local agent with MLS access for accurate comparable data.
+Individual home sale prices are not public record.
+Zillow, Redfin, and automated tools have less accurate data in Utah than in most states — you need a local agent with MLS access for reliable comparable data.
+As I covered in my Zestimate accuracy post, this is one of the most important things for out-of-state buyers to understand.

 5. The Altitude and Dry Air Will Surprise Your Body